finos/FDC3/docs/intents/spec.md

 The FDC3 standard included two initial Intents which were `View___` and `Start___`.
 As more use cases were identified it was clear further Intents were required.

-Naming of Intents must follow the below guidelines:
+Naming of Intents SHOULD follow the below guidelines:
 * Intent names should be free of non-alphanumeric characters.
 * ‘.’ will be used to namespace the intent (see below).
 * Intent names should be in UpperCamelCase.